15 Minimoon Destinations Perfect for a Quick Romantic Getaway

 The city of Portland is the ideal destination for food and craft beer lovers looking for a quick escape.
-The city is chock full of fantastic restaurants and boasts 58 craft breweries within the city limits.
-Hike around Washington Park to build up an appetite for some seriously tasty ice cream at Salt and Straw.
-Then, spend the night at the luxurious Ace Hotel and soak in your room's personal claw-foot bathtub to relax any tension away.
+The city is chock-full of fantastic restaurants and boasts an estimated 70 breweries.
+Hike around Washington Park to build up an appetite for some seriously tasty ice cream at Salt & Straw.
+Then, spend the night at the luxurious Ace Hotel and soak in your room's personal claw-foot bathtub to ease any tension away.

-Seattle, well-known for its incredible music scene, has more than a few attractions for you and your new spouse to explore.
-Walk along the waterfront and hop on a romantic Ferris wheel ride, visit the Chihuly Museum, take a tour of the aquarium, and of course check out the Space Needle.
-Take a ferry to Port Townsend and grab a bite to eat at Goldfinch Tavern before heading back to stay at Hotel Max, where the walls are adorned with more than a few erotically-charged pieces of art to set the mood for your night in together.
+Seattle, well-known for its music scene, has more than a few attractions for you and your new spouse to explore.
+Walk along the waterfront and hop on a romantic Ferris wheel ride, visit the Chihuly Garden and Glass, take a tour of the aquarium, or check out the Space Needle.
+With the Four Seasons Hotel Seattle as your home base, you can hop on the ferry to Bainbridge Island before returning to the hotel for dinner at Goldfinch Tavern.

-Boulder, Colorado is often overshadowed by its bustling neighbor, Denver, but don't let the city's smaller size fool you.
-Beyond world-class restaurants and spectacular shopping, Boulder also offers gorgeous vistas and tremendous outdoor activities including hiking, mountain biking, or just strolling down the city's streets hand-in-hand.
+Boulder is often overshadowed by its bustling neighbor, Denver, but don't let the city's smaller size fool you.
+Beyond world-class restaurants and spectacular shopping, Boulder also offers gorgeous vistas and tremendous outdoor activities, including hiking, mountain biking, or simply strolling down the city's picturesque streets, hand in hand.

-Spend your day at Arrington Vineyards, located about 30 minutes outside the city, sipping on wine while enjoying a picnic lunch and free music, and then travel back to the city for even more entertainment at the Wildhorse Saloon.
-And of course book your stay at the Hermitage Hotel, where nearly every country music star has stayed.
+There's a reason why so many love songs originate in Nashville.
+From honky-tonks to tiny hole-in-the-wall dive bars, the city has plenty of activities to offer minimooners seeking a little adventure.
+Spend your day at Arrington Vineyards, sipping on wine and enjoying a picnic lunch and free music, before making the roughly 30-minute drive back to the city for even more entertainment at the Wildhorse Saloon.
+And book your stay at The Hermitage Hotel, where nearly every country music star has stayed.